Do you think diamonds are jewels?

 - Aquamarine: Santa Maria color (bright, deep blue)

-- Coral: Blood red coral (bright red color from Japan)
+- Coral: Blood-red coral (bright red coral from Japan)

 - Garnet: Demantoid (bright pale yellow-green)